WICG/webpackage/README.md

 * **non-origin-identity**: A package can be primarily identified as coming from something other than a
   [Web Origin](https://html.spec.whatwg.org/multipage/browsers.html#concept-origin).
-* **peer-streamed-loading**: When transferred over an unauthenticated connection, the UA can load a signed package as it downloads.
-This is ruled out by attacks involving dropped resources.
 * **drm**: Special support for blocking access to downloaded content based on licensing.